DeSantis eyes 2024 from afar as GOP rivals move toward runs

 Hogan, a term-limited governor who left office only two weeks ago, talked up his executive experience in multiple New Hampshire radio interviews on Thursday.
 He told The Associated Press he was launching a multi-day fundraising tour beginning this weekend in DeSantis’ Florida.

-“There’s plenty of room for Trump and DeSantis and me in the same state,” Hogan said.
+“There’s plenty of room for Trump and DeSantis and me in the same state,” Hogan said with a laugh.
 “Everybody says it’s Donald Trump or Ron DeSantis.
 But I think it might be somebody that nobody’s talking about right now, which is what usually happens. … My argument is the frontrunners almost never win.”

 Indeed, recent political history is littered with tales of seemingly strong early contenders who ultimately failed.
 They include the likes of former Wisconsin Gov. Scott Walker, who looked like a frontrunner in 2015 and was forced out of the race before the first voting contest.
 Former Florida Gov. Jeb Bush then emerged as the strong favorite before being overtaken by Trump.